Risperdal Lawsuits: Male Breast Growth (Gynecomastia)

 In November 2013, Johnson & Johnson agreed to settle criminal and civil investigations by paying over 2.2 billion.

-In addition, a Philadelphia jury recently ordered health giant Johnson & Johnson to pay $1.75 million to a Maryland man who developed breasts while taking the company’s Risperdal antipsychotic drug.
+In addition, a Philadelphia jury recently ordered health giant Johnson & Johnson to pay $1.75 million to a Maryland man who developed breasts while taking Risperdal.

 It marked the third verdict in thousands of lawsuits filed over the side effect.

-Families are actively filing legal claims against Johnson & Johnson and its Janssen unit, claiming that Risperdal causes male breast tissue enlargement.
+Families are actively filing legal claims against Johnson & Johnson and its Janssen unit, claiming that the drug causes male breast tissue enlargement.

 TV Commercials About Risperdal Lawsuits